Energy from the Upper Hunter

 The area is generally used for farming and grazing operations.
 In addition, mining leases and permits cover the majority of the site area, although the only large scale operations to date are in the vicinity of Ulan to the south.

-Epuron has been active in this region for more than 5 years, and has found a very receptive local community.
-A large number of landowners are involved with the project, and many more have expressed interest in becoming involved.
-Discussions with landowners and the community in general are continuing now that the final layout has been presented in the Response to Submissions report.
+Epuron has been active in this region for more than 7 years, and has found a very receptive local community.
+A large number of landowners are involved with the project, and discussions with landowners and the community in general are continuing now that the project has been approved.